adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Par-don me.
 He is not the king now," said Tiktok.
 "There was a revolution in the Land of Oz.
 A soldier woman named General Jinjur deposed the Scarecrow.
 And then a little girl named Ozma deposed Jinjur.
 Ozma is the rightful heir to the throne and now rules the land under the title of Ozma of Oz."

 Dorothy packed the rest of the food back into the pail.
-The yellow hen forgot her dignity and picked up the scat- tered crumbs, which she ate rather greedily.
+The yellow hen forgot her dignity and picked up the scattered crumbs, which she ate rather greedily.

 Tiktok approached them with a bow.

 "Follow me," he said, "and I will lead you away from here to the town of Evna.
 Also I will protect you from the Wheelers."

-The Heads of Langwidere
+## The Heads of Langwidere

 They walked slowly down the path between the rocks.
 Tiktok was going first, Dorothy was following him, and the yellow hen was trotting along last of all.
 As soon as the three Wheelers who were guarding the mound saw them, they began to shout their wild cries and rolled swiftly toward the little group.
 But Tiktok struck a Wheeler a sharp blow over its head with the stick.
 The Wheeler uttered a howl and tumbled over upon its side.
-The next minute it scram- bled to its wheels and rolled away fast.
+The next minute it scrambled to its wheels and rolled away fast.
 The other Wheelers trembled.

 "I told you they were harmless," began Tiktok.